 Security

 Network security is critical to most organizations.
-A NTP appliance can be installed inside a firewall.
+NTP hardware can be installed inside a firewall.
 Therefore, ports do not need to be left open in the firewall for time synchronization communication.
 Keeping firewall ports closed reduces the potential of network security breaches.

 Many NTP appliances can also implement authentication algorithms to prevent spoofing.
 Authentication is a mechanism that allows a client to verify the authenticity of a server.